Articles categorized as: Crisis Communication index

 One of the things the U.S. government got wrong after 9/11 was its failure to offer people things to do.
 So when it started listing some steps ordinary people could take to help prepare for the possibility of more terrorist attacks, Jody Lanard and I noted with interest the widespread disdainful response, most of it linked to the inclusion of duct tape on the government’s list of items a prepared citizen ought to have on hand.
 In this column, we analyze the reasons for this weird response, which we liken to a similar cynicism about anti-nuclear precautions in the 1950s.
 The column ends with suggestions for improving the U.S. government’s post-9/11 risk communication, starting with the need to ask more of people.

-• Beyond Panic Prevention: Addressing Emotion in Emergency Communication
+• Beyond Panic Prevention: Addressing Emotion in Emergency Communication link is to a PDF file

 In Emergency Risk Communication CDCynergy (CD-ROM), Centers for Disease Control and Prevention, U.S. Department of Health and Human Services, February 2003